YangfanCheng1/github.io/index.md

 * Monitoring (Distributed tracing, Dashboards, Alerting)
 * CICD (Version Control/Artifactory/Rollback plan)

 Much of my experience is in the Java/SpringBoot/Docker/Kubernetes/AWS ecosystem.
 This very much resembles the tech stack at companies like Netflix (which is predominantly a Java shop).
-A lot of what I use during day-to-day job is very much language/framework specific, but I spent a lot of time in gaining advanced knowledge about each subject, even if they may not directly be used at work.
-Many languages/frameworks go through cycles of being relevant and what matters over time is understanding & applying the cores behind these technologies!
+A lot of what I use during day-to-day job is very much language/framework specific, but I spent a lot of time in gaining advanced knowledge about each subject even if they may not directly be used at work.
 For example, some of my favorite topics to explore are:
 * Java for things like JVM (JIT, GC, Class Loader..), Compiler (JSR-269/Annotation Processing, AST/Lombok), Lambda (FI, Vavr, function composition over inheritance), Profiling (Java Instrumentation API)..
 * Spring/Boot -- IoC, Template, AutoConfiguration, Die hard fan :)
 * MongoDB -- Model (Subset pattern, no ACID (transaction)), Aggregation, Change Stream

+_OutLook_

+Many languages/frameworks go through cycles of being relevant and what I aim at is by covering breadth and depth of many subjects through rigorous studying.
+With the rise of AI in recent years.
+I intend to shift some focus to such field but at the same time I feel the lack of foundational understanding - such as related mathematics - has become the greatest inertia to overcome.
+I'd be very excited to learn & contribute should the opportunity presents itself!

 ## Github